Game-theoretic statistics and safe anytime-valid inference: Discussion

 The choice of a filtration is a design choice, and one need not choose the richest one, the one generated by the observations.
 The choice affects both safety (the set of stopping times $\tau$ for which the expected value of $E_\tau$ does not exceed one under the null) and power (how fast the wealth grows under the alternative).

 Recall the example of testing exchangeability in Section~\ref{sec:exch+LC}.
-As explained, there is no nontrivial test martingale for the problem in the filtration of the observations, but there is one in the smaller filtration of conformal p-values.
-This is true for any observation space, but the shrinking sacrifices safety.
-This sacrifice is unnecessary for small discrete alphabets, where an e-process is available in the original filtration, that appears in experiments to be at least as powerful as the conformal test martingale.
+As explained, there is no nontrivial test martingale for the problem in the filtration of the observations, but there is one in the coarsened filtration of conformal p-values.
+Despite the generality of conformal p-values, the coarsening implies safety under optional stopping for a smaller set of stopping times that cannot see the original data, but only the conformal p-values.
+This sacrifice is unnecessary for data with a known discrete support, in which case an e-process is available in the original filtration, that appears in experiments to be at least as powerful as the conformal test martingale.

 The picture is a little different for the test martingales in a shrunk filtration constructed by \cite{perez2022estatistics} for the problem of testing group-invariant hypotheses (such as the t-test example of \cite{Cox52} and \cite{Lai:1976} discussed in Section \ref{sec:ttest}).
 These are not e-processes with respect to the original filtration, but are in the shrunk one, and thus have a weaker guarantee under the null, but they still maximize the rate of growth amongst all e-processes, even those with respect to the original filtration.
-Thus, they have worse safety properties but better growth properties than competitors like universal inference.
+Thus, they have worse safety properties but better growth than (say) universal inference.

-When can one shrink the filtration in order to design useful new e-processes, and when are these more or less powerful than ones in the original filtration?
+When can one coarsen the filtration in order to design useful new e-processes, and when are these more or less powerful than ones in the original filtration?